ultimaweapon/tsuki/README.md

 > [!IMPORTANT]
 > Tsuki does not support multi-threading and no plan to support this at the moment.

+## Safety

+All public API of Tsuki should provide 100% safety as long as you don't use unsafe API.

 ## Features

 - 100% Rust code.